Last price updates -16/01 2023

 —

-1️⃣ Save for later
+1️⃣ Save this for later

-2️⃣ Share with a friend in Sweden
+2️⃣ Share with your Eurovision friend

 3️⃣ Follow LikeSweden for more things Swedish